- The basics

 end

-• We can rerun the beginend block using the keyword retry
+- We can rerun the

-retry # Re-execute the begin-end block
+begin # our code is here rescue # Do some recovery retry # Re-execute the begin-end block end

-• There is a modifier form for catching exceptions exception_raising_method() rescue puts("An error has occurred")
+- There is a modifier form for catching exceptions

 Classes, Objects and Modules